rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 -   Ren&eacute; Descartes (1596-1650)
 -   Baruch Spinoza (1632-1677)
 -   Gottfried Wilhelm Leibniz (1646-1716)
+    -   *New Essays on Human Understanding* (1765)

 ### British empiricists

 -   Robert Boyle (1627-1691)
 -   John Locke (1632-1704)
+    -   corpuscules
 -   George Berkeley (1685-1753)
 -   David Hume (1711-1776)
+    -   *An Enquiry Concerning Human Understanding* (1748)

 ![[Mind Chunks by Pete Mandik (Nov 1, 2016).](http://dailynous.com/2016/11/01/mind-chunks-daily-nous-philosophy-comics-17/)](img/mandik-2016-11-1-eyeballs.jpg){#fig:mandik-2016-11-1-eyeballs}

+>   [W]hatever I write, as soon as I discover it not to be true,
+>   my hand shall be the forwardest to throw it into the fire.

+TODO: find the above quote from Locke.

 ### Important synthesizers